 Detailed Comparison:

-- Santorini is really diverse with lots of things to do.
+- Santorini is diverse and has lots of things to do.

 - Mykonos has nothing more to offer outside of the triangle beach-party-food (nothing wrong with it though…).

-- Mykonos has Delos island which is not really in Mykonos as it’s a different island.
-There are a few interesting museums in Mykonos but nothing really special (apart from Delos island which is awesome and really unique as a UNESCO heritage site).
-There is the Archaeological Museum of Delos, the Archaeological Museum of Mykonos, Lena’s Folklore Museum and the Maritime Museum of Mykonos
+- Mykonos has the island of Delos, which is not really in Mykonos, as it’s a different island.
+There are a few interesting museums in Mykonos, but nothing extraordinary (apart from Delos island, which is incredible and unique as a UNESCO heritage site).
+There is the Archaeological Museum of Delos, the Archaeological Museum of Mykonos, Lena’s Folklore Museum, and the Maritime Museum of Mykonos

-- Santorini has some amazing traditional cycladic villages like Fira, Pyrgos, Megalochori, Emporio and of course the incredible Oia town (which can easily be the only reason to visit Santorini anyways…).
+- Santorini has some amazing traditional Cycladic villages, like Fira, Pyrgos, Megalochori, Emporio, and, of course, the incredible Oia town (which can easily be the only reason to visit Santorini anyway…).

-- Santorini has an active volcano with one of the largest craters in the world, where you can actually take a tour on (!).
-You don’t get to see that everyday and it is the characteristic that makes Santorini’s landscape so dramatic and impressive.
+- Santorini has an active volcano with one of the largest craters in the world, which you can actually take a tour of (!).
+You don’t get to see that every day, and it is the characteristic that makes Santorini’s landscape so dramatic and impressive.

 Best Island for Beaches: Mykonos